Express is mature, minimal, and an open source web framework for making web applications and apis.

 dist directory under

 apps/<project-name> by default.
-Customize the build
+Customize the build configuration by editing

 outputPath in the project configuration.